elrondurpg/urpg-deployment/README.md

 	sudo yum install git -y
 	git clone https://github.com/elrondurpg/urpg-deployment.git
 ```
-2. Create a file named `~/.ansible.enc` with the following contents.
-Insert your own values:
+2. Create a file with the following contents.
+Insert your own values and note the file name for use in the next step:
 ```
 	mysql_root_password:
 	urpg_db_password: